 This family does a Thanksgiving Olympics every year.
 All 25 of their family members gather at their house and play different games like Basketball, penny pitching, and word scrambles.
 They also set up a table full of prizes to increase competitiveness.

 If you and your family love sports or games, host a ‘Thanksgiving Olympics’.
 Invite friends or family and divide participants into teams.
 If you have a small crowd for Thanksgiving, you can just have participants play against each other on their own team.
 You can play games like Horse, Monopoly or Soccer.
 Have five rounds of games and keep score of who wins.
 Buy some fun prizes if you want to get competitive.
 If you and the older folks aren’t into games, organize a Thanksgiving Olympics for the kids and act as a judge.
 The Thanksgiving Olympics can become a regular tradition, and you may even burn off some of the Thanksgiving food you’ll be eating!

 Thanksgiving is really tough when you’ve recently been divorced.
 It’s even hard if you’ve been divorced for a few years.
 But, with the right attitude and a good support system, you’ll make it through the Holidays and create some fun traditions of your own.

-From all of us at Divorce Lawyers For Men, we wish you a Happy Thanksgiving!
+From all of us at Divorce Lawyers For Men, we hope you adopt some of these traditions, and wish you a Happy Thanksgiving!